simpletoimplement/runkit7-runkit7/README.md

 In 7.0.x: Roughly 12 failing tests, 93 skipped tests, 79 passing tests.

-In 7.1.0beta1: More segmentation faults and test failures than 7.0.x
+In 7.1.x: More segmentation faults and test failures than 7.0.x

 Compatability: PHP7.0 (Partial, buggy)
 --------------------------------------

 Superglobals work reliably when tested on web servers and tests.
 Class and function manipulation is recommended only for unit tests.
-PHP 7.1 support is in progress.

-- `runkit-superglobal` works reliably in 7.0.x and 7.1.0 (tested on 7.1.0beta3).
+- `runkit-superglobal` works reliably in 7.0.x and 7.1.x.
 Superglobals will be unavailable during request shutdown, e.g. when the session is being saved, when other extensions are shutting down.
-- Manipulating user-defined (i.e. not builtin or part of extensions) functions and methods via `runkit_method_*` and `runkit_function_*` generally works in 7.0.x, **but is recommended only in unit tests**
+- Manipulating user-defined (i.e. not builtin or part of extensions) functions and methods via `runkit_method_*` and `runkit_function_*` generally works, **but is recommended only in unit tests**
 - Manipulating built in functions may cause segmentation faults.
   (Manipulating built in class methods is impossible/not supported)
 - Adding default properties to classes doesn't work in php7, because of a change